dfir-iris/iris-web/docs/upgrade-to-3.0.0.md

 Nothing in the IRIS UI itself uses v1, so this affects external API consumers only.

+### 2.4 Everyone is signed out once

+The upgrade closes every authentication session that is currently open.
+Anyone using IRIS when you upgrade is signed out and signs in again; API clients holding an access or refresh token get `401` until they re-authenticate against `POST /api/v2/auth/login`.

+This is deliberate.
+Sessions are now tracked server-side so they can be revoked, and a session opened by an older version does not carry the state the new authentication path needs — in particular, whether the second factor was ever actually presented.
+Rather than assume, the upgrade asks everyone once.

+What to do about it:

+- **Pick a maintenance window as if it were a restart.** It is one sign-in, not a reset: nobody's password, MFA enrolment or API key changes.
+- **API keys are unaffected.** Integrations that authenticate with an IRIS API key rather than a token keep working across the upgrade.
+- **If `enforce_mfa` is on**, users who have not yet enrolled an authenticator are sent to the enrolment screen on their next sign-in.
+  That was already the intent of the setting; before this release, a session that predated the setting being turned on could keep going without being challenged.

 ## 3. Migration procedure (docker-compose deployments)